Nations: No clarity on neutrality, no Olympics for Russia

 “We have strong concerns on how feasible it is for Russian and Belarusian Olympic athletes to compete as ‘neutrals’ — under the IOC’s conditions of no identification with their country — when they are directly funded and supported by their states (unlike, for example, professional tennis players),” the letter said.
 “The strong links and affiliations between Russian athletes and the Russian military are also of clear concern.
 Our collective approach throughout has therefore never been one of discrimination simply on the basis of nationality, but these strong concerns need to be dealt with by the IOC.”

+When the war started, the IOC recommended sports organizations bar Russians from competitions, labeling it as a measure for those athletes’ safety.
+That stance changed at the start of this year.
 Last week, IOC president Thomas Bach said the IOC stood in solidarity with Ukraine’s athletes, but also that sports has to respect the human rights of all athletes.

 “History will show who is doing more for peace.
 The ones who try to keep lines open, to communicate, or the ones who want to isolate or divide,” Bach said.